telppa/Chrome.ahk-plus/README.md

 Automate Google Chrome and MS Edge using native AutoHotkey.

-## Difference between Chrome.ahk-plus and Chrome.ahk
+## What has been enhanced compared to Chrome.ahk
-**Google Chrome** and **Microsoft Edge** are supported.
+* **Google Chrome** and **Microsoft Edge** are supported.
-Error reports directed to user code instead of library code.
+* Error reports directed to user code instead of library code.
-Added 30-seconds timeout for all funtions that could cause a dead loop.
+* Added 30-seconds timeout for all funtions that could cause a dead loop.
-Simplified creation of ProfilePath.
+* Simplified creation of ProfilePath.
-Fixed an issue that Chrome to report error due to slow opening.
+* Fixed an issue that Chrome to report error due to slow opening.
-Fixed an issue that Chrome to report error due to shortcuts were not found.
+* Fixed an issue that Chrome to report error due to shortcuts were not found.

 ## How it works